 - unable to rely on policy defences (except wilful misconduct)

 War and terrorism

 Clubs issuing blue cards become exposed to liabilities which they do not cover since

 - there is no exclusion in the Convention for terrorism (though there is for war)

 - terrorism is excluded from standard P&I Club cover

 Owners' war risks policies will include terrorism risks.
 P&I Clubs only issue blue cards if they receive an undertaking from owners that they have and will maintain war risks cover on standard terms with a separate limit for P&I liabilities.
-The limit must be for at least the proper value of the ship or USD 100 m, whichever the lesser.

 For background information about entry into force see IG Circulars published on 21 October 2014, 23 December 2014, 6 February 2015 and 30 December 2015.